 - Become an authorized user.
 If you don’t have anyone that will be your cosigner, see if you can become an authorized user on a credit card account.
 You don’t need to use the card to boost your score; you simply reap the benefits of their great score.

 If you’re struggling to make payments on your student loans right now, think about refinancing your student loans.
 This is when you take out a new loan and pay off all your old loans, and then make one payment to your new loan every month until it’s paid off.
-You might be able to get a lower interest rate and the best student loan refinance companies may work with you if your credit score isn’t so great.
+You might be able to get a lower interest rate and some student loan refinancing companies will work with you even if your credit score isn’t so great.